 Contesting Cyberspace in China: Online Expression and Authoritarian Resilience (Columbia University Press, 2018).
+To get the book from Amazon, click here.

 The Internet was supposed to be an antidote to authoritarianism.
 It can enable citizens to express themselves freely and organize outside state control.
 Yet while online activity has helped challenge authoritarian rule in some cases, other regimes have endured: no movement comparable to the Arab Spring has arisen in China.
 Drawing on a rich set of data collected through interviews, participant observation, and long-term online ethnography, as well as official reports and state directives, Contesting Cyberspace in China interrogates our assumptions about authoritarian resilience and the democratizing power of the Internet.
-The book offers a counter-intuitive explanation for the survival of the worlds largest authoritarian regime in the digital age by revealing the complex internal dynamics of online expression in China, especially how the state, service providers, and netizens negotiate the limits of discourse.
-The book argues that state censorship has conditioned online expression, yet has failed to bring it under control.
+The book offers a counter-intuitive explanation for the survival of the world’s largest authoritarian regime in the digital age by revealing the complex internal dynamics of online expression in China, especially how the state, service providers, and netizens negotiate the limits of discourse.
+The book argues that state censorship has conditioned online expression yet has failed to bring it under control.
 However, the Internet has proved less threatening than expected due to the multiplicity of beliefs, identities, and values online.
 Freer expression while empowering regime critics, may work to the advantage of the regime because state-sponsored and spontaneous pro-government commenters have turned out to be a major presence on the Chinese internet, denigrating dissenters and neutralizing criticisms targeting the regime.

 Reviews: